bamboo-io/bamboo-copy/WITHDRAW-INFO.md

-## Withdrawals
+## Sell
+There are two ways to sell your assets
+1.You can convert your assets to a USDC which is $USD denominated Stable Coin.
+You can learn more about USC Stable Coin here on our Blog.

-Withdrawals are a quick and convenient way to sell your digital assets and withdraw funds back to your bank account.
-You can use withdrawals to lock in profit on your assets or simply reduce your investment exposure.
+2.Withdrawals are a quick and convenient way to sell your digital assets and withdraw funds back to your bank account.

 **How does it work?**
 We calculate the portion of your digital assets required to fulfill a requested withdrawal amount and immediately execute a sale of those assets at current market pricing.